nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/seq-data.md

 When presenting sequential data, it is best to use a single hue or small set of closely related hues.

-Sequential data should use our primary colour, NHS Blue (#005EB8).
-Do not alternate between different hues, but make sure that shades go from pale to dark.
+For sequential data, shades going from pale to dark of a singular colour should be used rather than multiple colours.
+Our primary colour, NHS Blue (#005EB8) should be the typical colour used.
 Colours should progress in the direction a user would expect.
 For example, for a line chart tracking age groups over time, a lighter colour should be used to represent younger citizens, and a darker colour for older citizens.

 ::: details Source - choosing colours